opensearch-project/documentation-website/_api-reference/msearch-template.md

 - Metadata lines include options, such as which indexes to search and the type of search.
 - Query lines use the [query DSL]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/).

-Just like the [bulk]({{site.url}}{{site.baseurl}}/api-reference/document-apis/bulk/) operation, the JSON doesn't need to be minified---spaces are fine---but it does need to be on a single line.
+Like the [bulk]({{site.url}}{{site.baseurl}}/api-reference/document-apis/bulk/) operation, the JSON doesn't need to be minified---spaces are fine---but it does need to be on a single line.
 OpenSearch uses newline characters to parse multi-search requests and requires that the request body end with a newline character.

 ## URL parameters and metadata options